jojusimz/GEMINI/code/README.md

 ## Using Make on LINUX/WINDOWS Terminal

-## USING an IDE in a windows terminal
+## USING an IDE in a WINDOWS terminal